cloudflare/cloudflare-docs/content/workers/wrangler/system-environment-variables.md

 ### Deprecated global variables

-These variables are deprecated.
-Please use the new variables listed above, to prevent any issues or unwanted messaging.
+The following variables are deprecated.
+Use the new variables listed above to prevent any issues or unwanted messaging.

 - CF_ACCOUNT_ID
 - CF_API_TOKEN